The Florida Sanitarium

 Florida Hospital now (in November 1996) comprises four facilities in Orange and south Seminole counties that have a total of 1,342 rooms.
 The main campus in Orlando has 805 beds; a second hospital built in Altamonte Springs in 1973 has 290.”

 A brochure promoting the facilities at the Florida Sanitarium located in what is now College Park area was created around 1930.
 It includes methods used to promote health and scenes from the campus.
-Peruse additional brochures, photographs and histories at the Florida Hospital Heritage Collection.
+Peruse additional brochures, photographs and histories at the AdventHealth archives.

-A map of the area, shows Lake Estelle between Orlando and Winter Park near Mills Avenue, perhaps near the current location of Florida Hospital on Alden Road and Princeton Street.
+A map of the area, shows Lake Estelle situated between Orlando and Winter Park between Orange Avenue and Mills Avenue (Highway 17-92), perhaps near the current location of Florida Hospital on Alden Road and Princeton Street.

-Florida Hospitals are now part of the AdventHealth network of hospitals, free standing emergency centers, Centra Care urgent care centers and more.
+Florida Hospitals are now part of the AdventHealth network of hospitals, free standing emergency centers, radiology centers, Centra Care urgent care centers and more.

 Comments from the original Orlando Memory site